 We had huge success with a gofundme this year to help fund the water needed for the misting tent on the Esplanade.
 We couldn't have done it without our generous supporters!

-Misty Pearl all lit up and ready to go out
+The Lady Washington art car all lit up and ready to go out for the night.

 Our 10th year as Northwest Mist was out towards the edge of the city.
 It’s been a great ride so far.
 Wade, Diana and Mike greatly appreciate all that our members have brought to the camp over the years.